 Because Zulu is a Java distribution targeting server side applications, Azul does not provide any support model for Java on the desktop.
 Unlike Oracle the commercial support of Zulu is not defined per CPU but based on the number of systems.
 A system is defined as a physical or virtual server or a desktop PC.
 As you can see in the following table, the support model does not really make sense for desktop applications but is quite interesting for server side applications.

 The only difference between standard and premium support is the availability of the support.
 By buying premium support you can call Azul 24x7.
 More details might be added by an update or comment to this article.
 Additional information of the Azul support model for Zulu can be found here and here.

-To support its own hardware IBM provides native JDK bundles for AIX, Linux, z/OS and IBM i.
-Until now IBM offers free versions of the build for download.
-For Java 7 and 8 IBM still provides security updates and bugfixes.
-A special commercial support for this built is offered by IBM for its enterprise customers.
-Until now IBM has not announced an end of life for the Java 8 support but Java 7 support will end in September 2019.
-Based on the new Java release schedule IBM has announced that not all future Java versions will be supported and provided by IBM.
+To support its own hardware, IBM provides native JDK bundles for AIX, Linux, z/OS and IBM i.
+Until now, IBM offers free versions of the build for download.
+For Java 7 and 8, IBM still provides security updates and bugfixes.
+A special commercial support for this build is offered by IBM for its enterprise customers.
+Until today, IBM has not announced an end of life for the Java 8 support but Java 7 support will end in September 2019.
+Based on the new Java release schedule, IBM has announced that not all future Java versions will be supported and provided by IBM.
 Only for Java LTS versions the company will provide native builds.
-Based on this Java 11 will be the next Java version after Java 8 for which IBM will provide native builds.
+Based on this, Java 11 will be the next Java version after Java 8 for which IBM will provide native builds.
 More information about the JDK by IBM can be found here.

 Like IBM RedHat won’t provide Java 9 and 10 releases.
 The next distribution that RedHat plans to release is OpenJDK 11 for Red Hat Enterprise Linux 7.
 Currently Java 8 is the supported release for Red Hat Enterprise Linux and the company will support it until 2020.
 A general information from RedHat can be found here.